 The ideal tuck-in acquisition is one in which the smaller company has a valuable asset, such as a technology or customer base, but does not have the growth prospects to exploit it to their advantage.

 Differences Between a Bolt-On and Tuck-In Acquisitions

 The main difference is the extent to which the smaller company is absorbed into the larger.
-In a tuck-in, the smaller company is almost entirely absorbed into the larger, turning over all its operational aspects, including distribution, inventory and technology.
+In a tuck-in acquisition, the smaller company is almost entirely absorbed into the larger acquiring company, turning over all its operational aspects, including distribution, inventory and technology.
 The acquired company doesn’t maintain an individual structure.